2016 Utah elections: Federal offices

+Presidential election

 U.S. Senate

-Incumbent Republican Senator Mike Lee was re-elected to a second term.
+Incumbent Republican senator Mike Lee was re-elected to a second term.

-Misty Snow won the Democratic nomination, and the first transgender woman in the history of the United States to become a major party's nominee for the Senate.
+Misty Snow won the Democratic nomination, and became the first transgender woman in the history of the United States to become a major party's nominee for the Senate.

 U.S. House of Representatives

 All of Utah's four seats in the United States House of Representatives were up for election in November.